-Courses in the third group (BIOL 260 through BIOL 360, with the exception of BIOL 341) are designed to provide a firm foundation in basic sub-disciplines.
+Courses in the third group (BIOL 250 through BIOL 360) are designed to provide a firm foundation in basic sub-disciplines.
 By careful selection with a faculty advisor, students can tailor a program to fit individual career goals.
 Note that only Comparative Physiology (BIOL 334) or Human Physiology (BIOL 344) will count toward the biology degree.
 Similarly, only Vertebrate Anatomy (BIOL 337) or Human Anatomy (BIOL 317) will count toward the biology degree.
 Most of the courses in this category have prerequisites and are taken by majors, but non-majors who have the prerequisites often enroll.
-Selected courses from the Environmental Studies department may apply in this category with permission of the Biology department.